Address on File: For this payee you are using the best known address that Wells Fargo has on file.

 History: History refers to your prior payment activity or eBill History for the past twelve months.
 For payments, this includes in-process, pending, paid, cancelled, stop/return, and NSF payments.

 In-Process: A payment is in-process as of 7:00 PM (Pacific Time) on its Send On Date until it is marked as paid the next day.
 You cannot edit a payment while it is in-process.

 Last Payment: The last payment is the most recent payment that you made to a particular payee.

 Make a Payment by Credit Card (Pay by Credit Card)

-You can use your Wells Fargo consumer credit card, business credit card, or BusinessLine® account to make Bill Pay payments.
-Additional transaction fees and finance charges may be charged to your credit card account when you make a Bill Pay payment using a Wells Fargo credit card or BusinessLine® account.
+You can use your Wells Fargo business credit card, or BusinessLine® account to make Bill Pay payments.
+Additional transaction fees and finance charges may be charged to your credit card account when you make a Bill Pay payment using a Wells Fargo business credit card or BusinessLine® account.
 Notice of the additional transaction fees and finance charges will be displayed when you schedule the payment.
 You will then have the opportunity to cancel the payment or to use a checking account to fund the payment to avoid the additional transaction fees and finance charges.

 You cannot use a credit card to make Bill Pay payments to other Wells Fargo credit products such as Wells Fargo Home Mortgage®, Wells Fargo Line of Credit or Wells Fargo credit cards.